 Presentation on Creative Commons and OER: Link

 This library guide makes use of selected content from the University of Oklahoma's recommended Open Educational Resources Library Guide under a Creative Commons Attribution-ShareAlike 4.0 International License.
-That content has been adapted for use in this guide.
+Much of that original content has been adapted for use in this guide.